Amarillo Housing Market Update: May 2026 Shows a Strong Seller-Leaning Market

 Statewide, Texas housing activity has continued to shift through 2026.
 The Texas Real Estate Research Center’s Texas Housing Insight tracks broader Texas sales, inventory, price, and interest-rate trends, which helps put Amarillo’s local numbers in context.

 For context, a balanced real estate market is usually closer to five to six months of supply.
-Amarillo is still well below that range, which keeps the market leaning in favor of sellers.
+Amarillo is still well below that range, so the market continues to lean in favor of sellers.

 What This Means for Your Home Equity